 The lack of information on the visual impact of SRN masts is a wider issue we have identified with the programme.
-The proposed site of the mast is within the Strathconon, Monar and Mullardoch Special Landscape Area and is highly visually sensitive.
+The Proposed Development is within the Strathconon, Monar and Mullardoch Special Landscape Area.
 Only with a Visual Impact Assessment can the adverse impacts of the Proposed Development be balanced against the possible benefits.
 We would therefore expect the Applicant to provide such an assessment to enable stakeholders to properly engage with the planning process.
-We also believe that an assessment of the cumulative impact of all the Shared Rural Network masts proposed within the Central Highland Wild Land Area (such as that at Strathconon (ref.23/04212/TPNO)) should be provided.
+We also believe that an assessment of the cumulative impact of all the Shared Rural Network masts proposed within the Central Highland Wild Land Area (including ref.
+23/04105/TPNO, 23/04110/TPNO, 23/04108/FUL, 23/04212/TPNO, 23/04108/FUL and 23/04722/FUL) should be provided.